axze-az/cftal/README.md

 ### Configuration

-create a build directory in the root directory of the project, configure and build
+Create a build directory in the root directory of the project, change to it, configure the build system and build:

 1. `mkdir build`
 2. `cd build`
 3. `CC=clang-18 CXX=clang++-18 cmake -DCMAKE_BUILD_TYPE=release ..`
+4. `make -j XX`

 You may also use gcc instead of clang: